nmiller120/Nand2Tetris-Assembler/README.md

 ## Assembly Language

 The Hack assembly language features 2 types of instructions, A-instructions and C-instructions.
-A-instructions take the form `@value`, where value can refer to an integer literal or a label.
+A-instructions take the form `@value`, where *value* can refer to an integer literal or a label.
 The A-insruction writes specifically to the A register in the CPU.
 A C-instruction is a computation instruction.
-The C-instruction is of the form `dest = comp; jump`, where dest represents the destination register(s), comp represents the computation to be performed, and jump represents a conditional jump statement.
-The C-instruction can include a dest and a comp, a comp and a jump, or all three.
+The C-instruction is of the form `dest = comp; jump`, where *dest* represents the destination register(s), *comp* represents the computation to be performed, and *jump* represents a conditional jump statement.
+The C-instruction can include a *dest* and a *comp*, a *comp* and a *jump*, or all three combined.

 Another feature of the language is the label, this takes the form `(myLabel)`.
-Where myLabel is a string of characters.
+Where *myLabel* is a string of characters.
 These are markers to the assembler that we want to return to this instruction at some point in time.
 A jump can be performed using a label by following an A-instruction refering to a label with a jump statement.
 So for example the following code would perform a jump to the label `myLabel`.

 `@myLabel // write the value of myLabel to register A`